jaygray0919/spx1/docs/term-vocab.rst

    Relation (continuing to add precision to the word "Relation" previously used above)
       Line {edge} expressing connection between Facets and Facet Terms in a Graph.
 Logically, a relation is a verb.
 Term that describes a Relation is a Predicate.

+.. _terms-Relationship:

+   Relationship
+      Line (edge) expressing connection between facets and facet terms in a graph.
+Logically, a relationship is a verb.

 .. _terms-Predicate:

    Predicate and Predicate Term